MarcosMeli/FileHelpers/_posts/2015-06-23-example-progress-notification.markdown

 ---
 layout: default
-title:  "Examples - Progress Notification"
+title:  Progress Notification
 categories: progress events
-breadcrumbtext2: "Examples"
+breadcrumbtext2: Examples
-breadcrumblink2: "examples"
+breadcrumblink2: examples
 ---

 You can get notified about the progress of the operations